-- Collect second round of MNA and specific metal parameters as part of the Spring 2021 groundwater monitoring event to assist with MNA evaluation and the SOR process. - Continue semiannual assessment monitoring for the existing monitoring well network and new monitoring wells. - Perform treatability testing of CCR for possible chemical amendments. - Perform treatability testing of site groundwater for possible barrier wall composition. - Continue evaluation of MNA feasibility, including additional evaluation of groundwater flow and groundwater quality. - Update conceptual site model based on findings of nature and extent investigation. - Continue evaluation of remedial options and advance closure design. - Develop a new wastewater treatment pond and cease the discharge of non-CCR wastewater to the CCR units. - Conduct public meeting (40 CFR 257.96(e)).
+- Continue semiannual assessment monitoring for the existing monitoring well network and new monitoring wells. - Conduct Phase II of the Treatability Study: - Collect CCR and groundwater samples for use in the treatability study.
+Perform treatability testing of site groundwater for further evaluation of remediation alternatives. - Update conceptual site model based on findings of nature and extent investigation. - Continue evaluation of remedial options and advance closure design. - Conduct contractor field testing and other pre-construction phase design activities for CCR unit closure. - Finalize the design for additional total suspended solids treatment and rerouting lowvolume wastewaters to cease the discharge of non-CCR wastewater to the CCR units. - Conduct public meeting (40 CFR 257.96(e)).